mesosphere/marathon/README.md

     ./bin/start --master local --zk zk://localhost:2181/marathon

-### Running in Production Mode

-The following command launches Marathon on Mesos in *production mode*.
-Point your web browser to `localhost:8080` and you should see the Marathon UI.

-    ./bin/start --master zk://zk1.foo.bar:2181,zk2.foo.bar:2181/mesos --zk zk://zk1.foo.bar:2181,zk2.foo.bar:2181/marathon

-Marathon uses `--master` to find the Mesos masters, and `--zk` to find ZooKeepers for storing state.
-These are separate options because Mesos masters can be discovered in other ways as well.

 For more information on how to run Marathon in production and configuration options, see [the Marathon docs](https://mesosphere.github.io/marathon/docs/).

 ## REST API Usage